Pareto Frontier Approximation Network (PA-Net) to Solve Bi-objective TSP: Background

 \subsection{TSP using policy gradient}

-Our framework is based on policy gradient, so TSP networks that are trained using policy gradient can be easily modified under our framework to solve BTSP.
-In our work, we present our results based on two architectures presented in, \cite{kool2018attention,deepTsp5} respectively.
-These networks are trained using REINFORCE \cite{williams1992simple}.
+In our work, we adopt and modify architectures presented in \cite{kool2018attention}and \cite{deepTsp5}.
+These networks are trained using REINFORCE, a classic policy gradient method \cite{williams1992simple}.
 The input to the network is a graph $s$.
-An encoded representation of each city is obtained using an encoder.
-This encoded representation along with the history of previous actions are used by the decoder to sequentially generate a TSP tour.
-The actor, network $\theta$, is trained to minimize the total tour length given by Eq.~\eqref{eq:tsp_obj}.
+An encoded representation of each city in the graph is obtained using an encoder.
+This encoded representation, along with the history of previous actions, are used by the decoder to sequentially generate a TSP tour.
+The actor, network $\theta$, is trained to minimize the total tour length given by Eq.~\eqref{eq:tsp_obj} or Eq.~\eqref{eq:tsp_obj2}.
 The network is trained on a batch of TSP problem instances of size $B$.
 The training objective for the actor is given by: